langgptai/LangGPT/README.md

 * [Xiaohongshu Hit Generator](examples/chinese_xiaohongshu_writer/ChatGPT-Xiaohongshu_Hit_Generator_Conversation.md)
 * [Chinese Poet](examples/chinese_poet/ChatGPT-chinese_poet.md)

+### More Prompt Resource
+Want more inspiration?
+Check out [God Tier Prompts](https://www.godtierprompts.com) — a community-driven leaderboard where the best prompts rise to the top.

 ## Role

 ChatGPT excels at role-playing.
 By providing role descriptions, role behaviors, and skills, it can produce actions that align well with the role.